AdobeDocs/campaign-classic.pt-BR/help/web/using/managing-answers.md

 1. Formato dos dados

-Se esse campo for usado em uma lista, os valores da enumeração poderão ser recuperados automaticamente na tabela de valores usando o link **[!UICONTROL Initialize the list of values from the database]**, acima da lista de valores.
+If this field is used in a list, the values of the enumeration can be retrieved automatically in the table of values using the **[!UICONTROL Initialize the list of values from the database]** link above the list of values.

 Por exemplo, você pode criar uma lista suspensa para o usuário selecionar seu idioma nativo.
 O campo arquivado correspondente pode ser associado à enumeração de **idioma** que contém uma lista de idiomas: